xenanetworks/tdl-xoa-python-script-library/README.md

 * [async_wrapper](https://github.com/xenanetworks/open-automation-script-library/tree/main/async_wrapper): The APIs provided by xoa-driver are **async** functions.
 This means any function that uses the xoa-driver must be declared as **async**.
 This might be a problem for you if your existing framework doesn't support async functions.
 To solve this "incompatibility" issue, we have made an async wrapper class **XenaAsyncWrapper** for you to wrap xoa-driver's async function inside and use it as a regular Python function.

+  **With XenaAsyncWrapper, you can develop your own Robot Framework library using APIs from the xoa-driver**.

+---

+### Robot Framework Library Example

+* [robot_framework](https://github.com/xenanetworks/open-automation-script-library/tree/main/robot_framework): You can develop your own Robot Framework library using APIs from xoa-driver to communicate with the test equipment.
+In this example, we are **demonstrating how you can use xoa-driver and XenaAsyncWrapper to develop a simple library for Robot**.

 ---

 ### Automated Test Suite